 Since you already know what stands for programmatic media buying landscape, it’s time to go further.

 What is a Native Ad Network?

 Easy as one-two-three.
 A Native Ad Network works like any other, except the fact that its main specialization is native advertising.
-Just like the rest of Ad Networks, native ones put advertisers and publishers in contact with each other.
-However, they don’t really focus on banner, pop, push ads, or other types of content.
+Just like the rest of Ad Networks, native ones put publishers and advertisers in contact with each other.
+However, they don’t really focus on pop, push, banner ads or other types of content.